CUDA-L1: Improving CUDA Optimization via Contrastive Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose CUDA-L1, a pipelined system for CUDA optimization powered by contrastive RL.
-CUDA-L1 achieves significant performance improvements on the CUDA optimization task, delivering an average speedup of ×3.12 (median ×1.42) across all 250 CUDA kernels of KernelBench, with peak speedups reaching ×120 on A100.
+latexIn this paper, we propose CUDA-L1, a pipelined system for CUDA optimization powered by contrastive RL.
+CUDA-L1 achieves significant performance improvements on the CUDA optimization task, delivering an average speedup of ×3.12 (median ×1.42) over the default baseline across all 250 CUDA kernels of KernelBench, with peak speedups reaching ×120 on A100.
+Against other baselines, CUDA-L1 demonstrates ×2.77 over Torch Compile, ×2.88 over Torch Compile with reduce overhead, and ×2.81 over CUDA Graph implementations.
 CUDA-L1 can independently discover CUDA optimization techniques, learn to combine them strategically, and more importantly, extend the acquired CUDA reasoning abilities to unseen kernels with meaningful speedups.
-We hope that CUDA-L1 would open new doors for automated optimization of CUDA, and substantially promote GPU efficiency and alleviate the rising pressure on GPU computing resources.RetryClaude can make mistakes.
-Please double-check responses.
+We hope that CUDA-L1 would open new doors for automated optimization of CUDA, and substantially promote GPU efficiency and alleviate the rising pressure on GPU computing resources.